Bachelorette Alum Craig Robinson Recalls Suicide Attempt

 During the revealing chat, Robinson acknowledged there were signs of his daily drinking while filming the ABC show in 2010, but made clear he blames no one else but himself for his behavior.
 To pass the drug test for the show, he stayed clean for two or three days as cocaine goes through the body quickly.

-Robinson noted that, despite his reliance on substances, he was able to conceal his additions from other people, had continued success at school and work and never had any legal trouble.
+Robinson noted that, despite his reliance on substances, he was able to conceal his addictions from other people, had continued success at school and work and never had any legal trouble.
 "If nobody else thought it was a problem, then I could convince myself that it wasn't a problem for me," the reality TV alum said.

 However, after the show, his post-Bachelorette fame and partying lifestyle ramped up his drug and alcohol use.
 By around 2016, Robinson began doing cocaine on a more regular basis, describing the period as "complete and utter misery."

-Though he told himself repeatedly that it was the "last time" he would do cocaine, he wasn't sleeping and doing cocaine at home by himself throughout the night before crashing for 15-hour periods.
-Ultimately, he was so dependent on it, that he would be tired and sluggish and need cocaine to bring him back to his "base line."
+Though he told himself repeatedly that it was the "last time" he would do cocaine, he wasn't sleeping and doing the drug at home throughout the night before crashing for 15-hour periods.
+Ultimately, he was so dependent on it, that he would feel sluggish and need cocaine to bring him back to his "base line."

 By the end of 2017 and beginning of 2018, Robinson realized that he was not physically or mentally capable of continuing to work under his addiction, so he left his job in February 2018.
 For four months, he was almost completely isolated from the world in his apartment, not responding to people on his phone and in a period of depression. "[I was] thinking pretty deeply at that point about suicide," he said.